The Simpsons season 19: Awards

-"Eternal Moonshine of the Simpson Mind" won a Primetime Emmy Award for Outstanding Animated Program, the tenth in the history of the show.
+"Eternal Moonshine of the Simpson Mind" won the Primetime Emmy Award for Outstanding Animated Program (For Programming less than One Hour), the tenth in the history of the show.
 Alf Clausen also received an Emmy Award nomination for Outstanding Music Composition For A Series (original Dramatic Score) for the episode "Treehouse of Horror XVIII".

+At the 61st Writers Guild of America Awards, Jeff Westbrook won the Writers Guild of America Award for Television: Animation for his script for "Apocalypse Cow".
+The writers for "E Pluribus Wiggum" and "The Debarted" were nominated for the same award.
+Carolyn Omine was nominated the same award for her script for "The Homer of Seville" at the 60th Writers Guild of America Awards.

+"The Debarted" was also nominated for the Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production at the 36th Annie Awards.

-Nielsen rating
+Nielsen ratings

 The Simpsons ranked 83rd in the seasonal ratings getting a viewership of 7.950 million viewers and an 18–49 Nielsen Rating of 3.8 making it the highest-ranking show from "Animation Domination" right above Family Guy.